NarenKarthikBM/pawhubAPI/docs/api/emergency.md

 ## Overview

 The Emergency API allows users to create emergency reports with location coordinates, descriptions, and optional images.
+The system supports different emergency types for comprehensive animal care management.

+## Emergency Types

+The system supports the following emergency types:

+1. **`injury`** - For animals that are injured and need medical attention (default)
+2. **`rescue_needed`** - For animals that need to be rescued from dangerous situations
+3. **`aggressive_behavior`** - For animals displaying aggressive behavior that poses a risk
+4. **`missing_lost_pet`** - For pets that are missing or lost (automatically set when using the lost pets API)

 ## Endpoint

 ```
-POST /animals/emergencies/
+POST /api/animals/emergencies/create/
 ```

 ## Authentication